The VA is Creating a National Work Queue

-National Work Queue - VA is creating a national work queue, whereby cases will be automatically assigned across the nation to another RO(s), if one office is backlogged.
+The Department of Veterans' Affairs ("VA") is creating a national work queue, whereby cases will be automatically assigned across the nation to another Regional Office ("RO") if the RO to which the application was initially sent is backlogged.
 A team of 12 to 15 VA officials is now in place to develop rules and policies for distributing the cases.
 The national work queue is targeted to be in place by March 2015.
 Appeals will go into a similar automatic queuing process in June 2015.
 At that point, individual offices will no longer forward cases; the national work queue will automatically make the determination.
 The goal is to maximize resources and distribute the workload.

-Centralized Mail Processing (CMP) - Now in place in 42 offices, all 56 ROs are positioned to handle the CMP initiative shortly.
-Veterans should be getting letters to mail and fax evidence and responoses to the VA to one of two centers.
-The geographic dividing line is essentially the Mississippi, with a processing center in Georgia and another in Wisconsin.
+Centralized Mail Processing ("CMP") for disability compensation claims is now in place in 42 offices, and all 56 ROs are positioned to handle the CMP initiative shortly.
+Veterans should receive letters instructing them to mail and fax evidence and responses to the VA to an Evidence Intake Center ("EIC"), the address of which is listed below.
 Any claim sent via fax or mail will be scanned as an electronic document within three days of receipt.
-Faxing is the preferred method to receive correspondence.
+Faxing is the preferred method to send correspondence.
 There is no limit on the number of faxed pages and the sender should immediately receive a time/date stamped confirmation.

 PO Box 4444

 Fax Toll Free: 844-531-7818 & 248-524-4260 (Utilized by Foreign Claimants)